EdD: UNC- Greensboro

 Poverty and Schooling in the U.S.: Contexts and Consequences.
 Erlbaum, 2004.

-Books, S. (in press).
+Books, S. (2014).
 Disparity, austerity, and public schooling in the US: Why Quentin Can’t Read.
 In H.R.
 Hall and C. Robinson, and A. Kohli (Eds.), Shifting Demographics: A Cross-Disciplinary Look at Race and Class in 21st Century America.

 Books, S. (2013).
 Funding the right to equal educational opportunity: An overview and call to follow the money.
 In.
 J. Hall (Ed.), Children’s Human Rights and Public Schools in the United States.
 New York: Sense Publishers.